luischaparroc/printf/README.md

 ------------

 ### print_num_oct.c
-Function That Prints A Number In Octal Begining With 0 And o
+Function That Prints A Number In Octal Begining With 0 And o.
 ```c
 /* Indetifier : %#o */
 ```